-Selected proposals will receive funding from $500 up to $5,000 depending on the project scope and availability of funds.
+Depending on the project scope and availability of funds, selected proposals will receive funding in one of three different categories: small grants (up to $2,ooo), medium grants (up to $5,000), or large grants (up to $10,000).
 To support greater continuity and depth of work, successful projects may reapply to continue the project for the next academic year.
 Grants will be awarded based on the merit of the proposal, available funding, and representation from member districts.

-Educators from Consortium member districts are eligible to apply and must be employed by the district during the implementation year.
+Educators (e.g., teachers, social workers, and allied health professionals) from Consortium member districts are eligible to apply and must be employed by the district during the implementation year.
 Should funded applicants need to withdraw, the district is responsible for ensuring that the project continues with fidelity and shall appoint a replacement lead contact.

 The Consortium Council will evaluate all proposals according to the following criteria:

-- Potential impact on student learning and growth.
+- Potential impact on both educator and student learning and growth

 Grant Application Rubric